highly-curious/BG3-Icon-Formatter/README.md

      -Resizes images to the necessary 64x64, 144x144, and 380x380 sizes

-     -Creates 3 folders in the selected output folder corresponding to the resolutions E.g.(Icons/64x64,Icons/144x144, Icons/380x380)
+     -Creates 3 folders in the selected output folder corresponding to the resolutions (If not already existing) E.g.(Icons/64x64,Icons/144x144, Icons/380x380)

      -Places resized images into the created folders within the selected output folder.